jihuaxlab/CoffeeHSI/README.md

 ## Dataset

-- `x.txt` includes 3900 spectra from 13 classes of coffee beans with different flavor quality, and the details are in this paper.
+- `x.txt` includes 3900 spectra from 13 classes of coffee beans with different flavor quality, and the details are in our paper.
 - `place-x.txt` includes 35200 spectra of coffee beans from 11 places.

+Each spectrum is ranging from 400 to 1000 nm with 224 dimensions.
 The label of `place-x.txt` is `place-y.txt`.
 The label of `x.txt` is directly written in `main.py`.